kichu2000/Amazon-Automation-Testing/README.md

 🛒 Amazon Selenium Automation Project

 📜 Project Description
-This project automates the workflow of purchasing a laptop on Amazon.com using Selenium WebDriver with Java, Maven for project management, and TestNG for testing.
+This project demonstrates an end-to-end automation workflow for purchasing a laptop on Amazon.com, using Selenium WebDriver, Java, TestNG, and Maven.

-It covers:

-Searching for a product

-Selecting the first product from search results
+The automation covers searching for a product, selecting it from search results, adding it to the cart, updating quantity, and proceeding towards checkout — all built following the Page Object Model (POM) design pattern.

+Key Features
+🔎 Product Search: Automates searching for laptops.
-Adding the product to the cart
+🛒 Add to Cart: Selects the first product and adds it to the cart.

-Changing quantity to 2

-Proceeding towards purchase
+🔄 Update Quantity: Changes the quantity of the product to two.
+✅ Proceed to Purchase: Simulates proceeding towards checkout.
+📊 Custom Reporting: Generates detailed ExtentReports for test execution.

 🛠️ Technologies Used
 Java 11
 Selenium WebDriver
 TestNG
 Maven
 ExtentReports for reporting
 Page Object Model (POM) design pattern

 🚀 How to Run the Project